tomahg/Gulla.Episerver.AutomaticImageDescription/doc/attributes/AnalyzeImageForDescription.md

 - **String:** A description of the image.
 - **IList&lt;LocalizedString&gt;:** A description of the image in one or more languages.

+**Parameters**
+- **languageCode:** Passing a parameter from the TranslationLanguage-class, you may choose between about [60 different languages](https://docs.microsoft.com/en-us/azure/cognitive-services/translator/language-support).
+Optional.
+English is default.
+Combined with `IList<LocalizedString>` you can use the language code `TranslationLanguage.AllActive` to get translations for all active languages in your Episerver site.
+- **upperCaseFirstLetter:** If the description should start with an uppercase character.
+True is default.
+- **endWithDot:** If the description should end with a dot.
+True is default.

 **Example**
 ``` C#
 public class DescriptionBlock : BlockData